-Over the past week there has been a lot of information circling through the media regarding methamphetamine testing.
-Has the New Zealand public been tricked over the threats on methamphetamine contamination or is the threat still real?
+In mid-2018, there was a big media buzz regarding methamphetamine testing, and whether the risks of meth contamination had been widely overblown.
+Was the New Zealand public tricked over the threats on methamphetamine contamination or is the threat still real?

-Last week top New Zealand scientist Sir Peter Gluckman exposed that there has never been a case of someone getting sick from third hand meth exposure and that the country had been sucked into mass methamphetamine hysteria.
+Top New Zealand scientist Sir Peter Gluckman exposed that there has never been a case of someone getting sick from third hand meth exposure and that the country had been sucked into mass methamphetamine hysteria.
 While for many years methamphetamine contamination had been considered to be a serious risk to your health, Gluckman’s report pointed out that this information was widely misinformed and was for the most part, fake news.
-What Gluckman does state however is that if you believe your house has previously been used as a methamphetamine lab then this would cause concern, and reason for a meth test.
+What Gluckman did state however is that if you believe your house has previously been used as a methamphetamine lab then this would cause concern, and be a valid reason for a meth test.

 The past approach

 It had originally been Housing New Zealand who had adopted a zero tolerance approach, with any tenant living in a property which had meth detected inside of it, being automatically evicted.
 As a result of this many potential home owners in New Zealand opted to make any house purchase conditional on a meth test.
 If the result of this meth test was over a certain threshold the property would be considered to be “contaminated”.
 Many homeowners were also left with a house that was then considered to be contaminated and were left with little choice but to undergo costly repairs.

 Over the last year, things have settled down somewhat.
 While the meth testing industry has certainly seen its share of cowboys exploiting people’s fear, there is still a place for meth testing as part of your due diligence when buying a property, especially if there have been tenants living in the property.